reach-sh/reach-lang/docs/src/rsh/errors/index.md

 This error indicates that there was an error while parsing or compiling contract code for `{!rsh} ContractCode`.

+## {#RETH0001} RETH0001

+This error indicates that a View or API uses more arguments than are supported on the ETH connector.

 ## {#REP0000} REP0000

 This error indicates that the body of a `{!rsh} while` loop does not make a publication before the `{!rsh} continue`